 |Choose direct deposit or check and receive your funds within 30-60 days after processing.

 |Receive annual payments for a predetermined amount years — or over the beneficiary’s lifetime.

 |Annuity gains from interest are taxable, so you may have to pay taxes on a portion of the installments.

 What happens to the cash value component of whole life insurance after you die?

-Whole life insurance and other permanent life policies feature a savings component called “cash value,” which functions as a guaranteed investment with a slow growth rate and is funded by a portion of the premium.
+Whole life insurance and other permanent life policies feature a savings component called "cash value,'' which functions as a guaranteed investment with a slow growth rate and is funded by a portion of the premium.

 The cash value can be paid to you while you’re alive, but only if you surrender the policy.
 You can also take loans from the cash value account, but if you don't repay them, the outstanding loan amount will be deducted from the death benefit.

-The cash value will not be paid out to your life insurance beneficiaries.
+After you die, the cash value will not be paid out to your life insurance beneficiaries.
 If you have a $1 million policy with $500 in the cash value, your beneficiaries would only receive $1 million upon your death.
 The cash value goes to the insurance company.